json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 picture could be different if we could access privately held schemas.
 Well, we cannot say anything about what we cannot see!

+Our study provides a first analysis of the causes of defects, say a typo, a misplacement… which we believed go undetected in projects because they are *allowed* by the spec, thus we tackle the issue from this perspective.
-The changes we propose may break some use cases.
+The spec changes we propose to rule these out may possibly break some use cases.
 However, which would be broken without a possible solution is unclear.

 ## References